 This standard lays down the method for testing braze strength of the coal and rock-cutting tools with laid-on tungsten-carbide tips.
 Although this method is an arbitrary method for testing the quality of the brazing as the shear strength of the brazed joint is an important factor in the performance of the cutting tools, it is expected that the testing of the tools by this method will help in the assessment of the quality of the brazing in the tools.

-The composition of the committee responsible for the formulation of this standard is given in Annex A.
+The composition of the Committee responsible for the formulation of this standard is given in Annex A.

-For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a. test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
+For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded-off value should be the same as that of the specified value in this standard.

 Indian Standard